Scotland Day 11: Skye West: to the Fairy Pools!

 First night in a B&B on the opposite side of the loch from the previous three days, with views looking across to Portree in the distance.
 Except that this morning it is foggy.
 I have had my best nights sleep since arriving in Scotland but, despite 8 hours, I think I have more catching-up to do as I still feel somewhat fatigued.
 This is proving to be a truly great trip but one that is exhausting.

-The house we are staying in is modern and only built since 2020, with two guest rooms and the owners rooms below.
+Our accommodation is modern and only built since 2020, with two guest rooms on the first floor and the owners rooms below.
 If I won the lottery and had a house built it would be similar to this: well insulated with triple-glazed composite windows and natural materials throughout, mainly timber and marble.
 More of that in a future post.

 We are about to have breakfast and not long after that – or preferably after the fog lifts a bit – we will be on our way.
 Today – our last full day in Skye – is a bonus as we have managed to cover just about all that we had planned in the last four days.